 Finally, the Trek Verve 1 comes with a great modern touch in the form of a Bluetooth/ANT+ sensor built into the frame, allowing you to connect mobile devices on the go.

 Perfect for Short Trips, Rides in the Park, or Commuting

 The Giant Escape 3 is almost a minor miracle of lightweight framing and strength.
 A frame built from Giant’s proprietary ALUXX aluminum is claimed to have 20% thinner tubes than those of competitors while retaining the strength one can expect from aluminum.

 The flat-bar setup allows riders to maintain an easy, comfortable upright position without putting pressure on the wrists or the lower back.

-For long rides or steep hills, the Giant Escape 3 is equipped with a 3×7 Shimano Tourney gearing setup, giving riders 7 speeds for any situation or preference.
-As an added bonus, it comes with wide, durable Giant S-X3 700x38c tires, outfitted with puncture resistant technology so you can ride over rough terrain or paths with peace of mind.
+The Giant Escape 3 is equipped with a 3×7 Shimano Tourney gearing set up for long rides or steep hills, giving riders 7 speeds for any situation or preference.
+As a bonus, it comes with wide, durable Giant S-X3 700x38c tires, outfitted with puncture-resistant technology so you can ride over rough terrain or paths with peace of mind.

 A Zippy Commuter Built for Speed

 You might think of an upright flat-bar bike with a dropped bar top tube as slow and unresponsive, a bike that’s best suited for lazy rides down flat roads at the beach.
 That’s certainly not the case with the aptly named Quick 6.